 (BRAG ALERT!
-Tony recently interviewed me as part of his DVD series on the world’s leading internet marketing experts.
-I’m not gonna front.
+Tony recently interviewed me as part of his DVD series on the world’s leading marketing and lifestyle experts.
 It was hands-down, one of the coolest experiences ever.)

-But of course, I said “Heaallls yeah!” to the T-man crew.
+But despite having a full plate, of course, I said “Heaallls yeah!” to Tony’s crew.

 I spoke with Matt, Tony’s V.P of Sales to clarify objectives and confirm a time for the next day to review what I was going to present.

 In my excitement, I didn’t realize my afternoon was already booked, which means I only had 4 hours the next morning to create my slide presentation before our appointment to review.

 You see, I normally take a lot more time to produce webinar content.
 I’m a bit of a perfectionist so often I spend hours, over several days, refining my content before I feel it’s ready to present.We have the capacity to produce great work in much less time than we think.
 Click To Tweet

 Well this time, I put myself in a pickle.

 There was no “several days” to work on this content.
 I had to produce high-quality, high-value content, fast.